-In most of my posts/comments, I recommend people to start with plants like mint that are very easy to grow.
+In most of my posts/comments, I recommend people to start with plants such as mint that are very easy to grow.
 Mint for example, is easily available.
 It grows invasively and very easy to propagate.
 Or is it?
-I received many questions on how to successfully propagate mint.
+I received many questions on how to grow mint from cuttings.
 I have posted several times in this blog on how to root stem cuttings successfully but I thought it would be really helpful if I dedicate one post entirely for mint.
+So this post is about how to grow mint from cuttings

-Steps to propagate mint with 100% success rate
+Steps on how to grow mint from cuttings with 100% success rate

 - Collect Mint cuttings — Buy or borrow mint that have slightly thicker stems.